 While we often refer to our mobile devices and cell phones as “smartphones”, leaving private data on them may be the opposite.
 On any given day, our smartphones go where we go.
 Tucked securely in our pockets or purse as we shop, dine, and live— we pay bills, download games, and even use our devices to access banking apps.
-Whether we like it or not, smart devices are a large part of our routine lives and we add data to them on the daily.
+Whether we like it or not, smart devices are a large part of our routine lives and we add data to them on a daily.
 If you’re worried about the data on your phone, you should be.
 If you lose your cell phone, sell or donate it, connect to apps or browse emails and the web… your data might be at risk.
 This is how you can remove data from your smartphone and keep your private information from being stolen, used, or hacked.

 What Types of Personal Data Can Be Found on Your Smart Device?

 Imagine a stranger gaining access to your cell phone.
 What’s the first type of data that you worry about?
-For many people, the data that they think of as most private would be their driver’s license number, social security number, email passwords, and stored credit card details.
+For many people, the data that they think of as most private would be their driver’s license number, social security number, email passwords, dating app account details, and stored credit card details.
 While a scammer or hacker might target credit card information first, that is only the top card in the stack.
 Your smartphone holds a staggering amount of data on it.

 Some of the data stored on your mobile device include: